Auston Matthews: Early years in Toronto (2016–2020)

-2020–21
+Upsurge, Hart Trophy season (2020–2024)

-Due to the COVID-19 pandemic and resultant limitations on cross-border travel, the 2020–21 NHL season occurred under a vastly different arrangement than previously, with the Leafs grouped in an all-Canadian North Division and playing exclusively within that division for the regular season.
-The shortened 2020–21 season was Matthews' most successful to date, recording 41 goals in 56 games (a 60-goal pace over a full season), and 66 total points.
+Due to the ongoing COVID-19 pandemic and resultant limitations on cross-border travel, the 2020–21 season occurred under a vastly different arrangement than normal, with the Leafs grouped in an all-Canadian North Division and playing exclusively within that division for the season.
+The shortened 2020–21 season was Matthews' most successful to date, recording 41 goals in 56 games (a 60-goal pace over a full 82 game season), and 66 total points.
 He became the first Maple Leaf to win the Maurice "Rocket" Richard Trophy, awarded to the player who scored the most goals in the regular season.
-He was also the first American winner, and the second to lead the NHL in goals.
+He was also the first American winner and the second to lead the NHL in goals.
 He was subsequently named as a finalist for the Hart Memorial Trophy, awarded by the Professional Hockey Writers' Association to the league's most valuable player; he was the first Leaf finalist since Doug Gilmour in 1993.
 Matthews ultimately finished second in Hart voting behind Connor McDavid.

-The Maple Leafs finished first in the North Division, and faced the Montreal Canadiens in the first round of the 2021 Stanley Cup playoffs, where they were considered the heavy favourites to win, which would have been the team's first playoff series win since 2004.
-The Leafs lost the first game of the series, but won the next three to take a seeming stranglehold.
-However, they went on to lose the next three games, and thus the series 4–3.
+The Maple Leafs finished first in the North Division and faced the Montreal Canadiens in the first round of the 2021 playoffs, where they were considered the heavy favourites to win, which would have been the team's first playoff series win since 2004.
+The Leafs lost the first game of the series but won the next three to take a seeming stranglehold with a 3–1 series lead.
+However, they went on to lose the next three games, and thus the lose the series 4–3.
 In a personal disappointment for Matthews, he only recorded one goal and four assists in the Maple Leafs' fifth-straight early exit.